How to Know if Your Brand Name Is Already Taken (Before You Invest in It)

 1. Search the USPTO Trademark Database

 The USPTO trademark search database is one of the most important tools for checking trademark availability in the United States.
-This database allows you to search for:
+This database allows you to search for existing registered trademarks, pending trademark applications or similar names within related industries.

-If you’re wondering how to know if a name is trademarked, this is one of the first places to look.
-But this is also where things become more nuanced.
-Trademark conflicts are not always exact matches.
+If you're wondering how to know if a name is trademarked, the USPTO database is one of the first places to start.
+However, many founders are surprised to learn that trademark conflicts are not limited to identical names.

 2. Search Beyond Exact Matches